 This section studies whether the level of criminal group presence is associated with assassinations, rather than non-political violence.
-If municipalities with assassinations also have high nonpolitical crime rates, the effects of assassinations can be entangled with high rates of non-political violence.
+If municipalities with assassinations also have high nonpolitical crime rates, then the effects of assassinations can be entangled with the effects of high rates of non-political violence.
 This makes it difficult to attribute the effects of successful assassinations solely to the political violence by organized criminal groups.
-Thus, I use the following descriptive regression to
+Thus, I verify this relation with the following descriptive regression.

-10. The "War on Drugs", declared by President Felipe Calderón to combat organized crime, involved the deployment of the federal military throughout Mexico's most contested regions.
-The strategies utilized by the military involved confrontation with the organized criminals and targeting their leadership (Magaloni et al. 2020; Trejo and Ley 2021).
+^{10.} The "War on Drugs", declared by President Felipe Calderón to combat organized crime, involved the deployment of the federal military throughout Mexico's most contested regions.
+The strategies utilized by the military involved direct confrontation with the organized criminals and targeting their leadership (Magaloni et al. 2020; Trejo and Ley 2021).
 Despite some success in breaking down notable organized criminals such as the Beltrán-Leyva organization, others such as La Familia expanded their influence by retaliating against local politicians (Trejo and Ley 2019, 2021)